 Below Is a List Of Common Indices That You Hear about in the News

-- The S&P 500 index tracks the performance of stocks of 500 of the largest companies in the United States.
+- The S&P 500 Index tracks the performance of stocks of 500 of the largest companies in the United States.

-- The Russell 2000 index tracks the performance of smaller, publicly traded companies.
+- The Russell 2000 Index tracks the performance of smaller, publicly traded companies.

-- The MSCI EAFE index (EAFE stands for Europe, Asia, Far East) measures the performance of stocks in developed countries outside of the United States.
+- The MSCI EAFE Index (EAFE stands for Europe, Asia, Far East) measures the performance of stocks in developed countries outside of the United States.

 - The Dow Jones Index tracks the performance of only 30 companies.
-These 30 companies are selected from different industries to represent the largest and most widely held publicly traded companies in the Unites States.
+These 30 companies are selected from different industries to represent the largest and most widely held publicly traded companies in the United States.